Different Types of Aggregate, Their Uses, and Sizes

 Type 6F2 and Type 6F5 aggregate

-Type 6F2 and Type 6F5 refer to selected granular fill material, including recycled aggregates, defined in the UK Manual of Contract Documents for Highway Works – Volume 1, Specification for Highway Works.
-Series 600.
+Type 6F2 and Type 6F5 refer to selected granular fill material, including recycled aggregates, defined in the UK Manual of Contract Documents for Highway Works – Volume 1, Specification for Highway Works (Series 600).
+The differences between these two types of aggregate can be summarised as:

-Type 6F5 is a selected granular fill material imported to site.
-The grading requirements are similar to 6F2 but are defined in Table 6/5 of Series 600 and tested in accordance with BS EN 13285.
-The material can be made up or aggregate from one or more sources, including; natural aggegate,crushed concrete, crushed brick, incinerator bottom ash, slag, and mine waste.
+• Type 6F5 is a selected fill material imported to site, with grading similar to Type 6F2 but defined in Table 6/5 of Series 600 and tested to BS EN 13285.
+It can include natural aggregate, crushed concrete, brick, incinerator bottom ash, slag, and mine waste.

 Uses of Type 6F2 and Type 6F5 aggregate

-These gradings are very common as a fill material for piling mats and working platforms to support cranes and other plants.
+Both types are commonly used as a fill material for piling mats and working platforms to support cranes and other plants.
 They are also used as a capping layer in road foundations over weaker soils, partially replacing more expensive subbase aggregate.

 Mechanical stabilisation of aggregate layers